-Make sure that the damaged device is not inadvertently installed and put into operation.
-Label the damaged device and keep it locked away.
-Send off the device for immediate repair.
+- Avoid installing and commissioning a damaged device. - Label the damaged device and keep it locked away. - Send off the device for immediate repair.

 Damage from condensation

 If the device is subjected to low temperatures or extreme fluctuations in temperature during transportation, as is the case in cold weather, for example, moisture can build up on or inside the device (condensation).